achamuah/edge-ai-suites/metro-ai-suite/smart-parking/docs/user-guide/how-to-deploy-with-helm.md

 ## End the demonstration

-Follow this procedure to stop the sample application and end this demonstration.
+To stop the sample application and end this demonstration use the following commands:

 1. Stop the sample application with the following command that uninstalls the release smart-parking.